moussadiengsala/groupie-tracker/README.md

   * And the last one, relation, does the link between all the other parts, artists, dates and locations.

 ## Briefly about the project
+The "Groupie Tracker" project is a web application that harnesses the power of Go's backend capabilities to provide an engaging and user-friendly experience.
+The core objective of this project is to retrieve data from a provided API and present it in an organized and visually appealing manner.

+The project comprises four essential components: artists, locations, dates, and relations.
+Artists include details about bands and musicians, locations provide insights into concert venues, dates offer information about past and upcoming events, and relations establish connections between all these components.

+In summary, "Groupie Tracker" is an opportunity to explore data manipulation, JSON handling, HTML, event-driven programming, and client-server communication—all while adhering to best practices in Go development.
+Enjoy building this informative and dynamic web application!
 ## Usage
 ## Author
 - [@mousdieng](https://learn.zone01dakar.sn/git/mousdieng)